-Several theories of the neural correlates of consciousness assume that there is a continuum of perception, associated with a gradual change in the intensity of brain activation.
-But some models, considering reverberation of neural activity as necessary for conscious perception, predict a sharp non-linear transition between unconscious and conscious processing.
+ABSTRACT-Several theories of the neural correlates of consciousness assume that there is a continuum of perception, associated with a gradual change in the intensity of brain activation.
+But some models, considering reverberation of neural activity as necessary for conscious perception, predict a sharp nonlinear transition between unconscious and conscious processing.
 We asked participants to evaluate the visibility of target words on a continuous scale during the attentional blink, which is known to impede explicit reports.
-Participants used this continuous scale in an all-or-none fashion : targets were either identified as well as targets presented outside the blink period or not detected at all.
-We suggest that a stochastic non-linear bifurcation in neural activity underlies the all-or-none perception observed during the attentional blink.
+Participants used this continuous scale in an all-or-none fashion: Targets presented during the blink were either identified as well as targets presented outside the blink period or not detected at all.
+We suggest that a stochastic nonlinear bifurcation in neural activity underlies the all-or-none perception observed during the attentional blink.